Why are more and more organisations getting their environmental data audited?

 Organisations can gain considerable value from verification, we have listed some of the key benefits below:

-- Act like a leader to become a leader – a skim read of the CDP A list, packed full of the reports of sustainability leaders (Croda, Diageo, Sainsbury’s) will quickly reveal that those who have sustainability embedded into their overarching business strategy are more likely to have third-party verification.
+A skim read of the CDP A list, packed full of the reports of sustainability leaders (Sainsbury’s, Unilever, National Grid) will quickly reveal that those who have sustainability embedded into their overarching business strategy are more likely to have third-party verification.

 So why don’t all organisations do it?